MdNurIslam69/PHP_project-01/admin-panel/vendors/bootstrap/site/docs/4.1/components/forms.md

 We hide the default `<input>` with `opacity` and use the `.custom-control-label` to build a new custom form indicator in its place with `::before` and `::after`.
 Unfortunately we can't build a custom one from just the `<input>` because CSS's `content` doesn't work on that element.

-In the checked states, we use **base64 embedded SVG icons** from [Open Iconic](https://useiconic.com/open).
+In the checked states, we use **base64 embedded .heroSection-svg icons** from [Open Iconic](https://useiconic.com/open).
 This provides us the best control for styling and positioning across browsers and devices.

 #### Checkboxes

 {% capture example %}

 <div class="custom-control custom-checkbox">
   <input type="checkbox" class="custom-control-input" id="customCheck1">
   <label class="custom-control-label" for="customCheck1">Check this custom checkbox</label>